tuneinsight/lattigo/README.md

 primitives and Multiparty-Homomorphic-Encryption-based secure protocols.
 The library features:
 - An implementation of the full-RNS BFV, BGV and CKKS schemes and their respective multiparty versions.
 - Comparable performance to state-of-the-art C++ libraries.
-- Dense-key and sparse-key efficient and high-precision bootstrapping procedures for full-RNS CKKS.
 - A pure Go implementation that enables cross-platform builds, including WASM compilation for browser clients.